ppy/osu-wiki/news/2025/2025-11-25-osu-beatmapping-world-championship-2025-results.md

 > The map we'd like to talk about is Ice - Conclusio Catastropha (Game Ver.).
 Going into the semi-finals, we saw Team Taiwan as absolute titans.
 Acylica was like a broken record, always repeating, "How do we even beat Taiwan?"
 Honestly, for our team, the semi-finals were our real finals.
 That was the round where we left everything on the table.
 >
-> To face them, we needed a secret weapon—something completely unexpected.
+> To face them, we needed a secret weapon — something completely unexpected.
 That's how we landed on the crazy idea of making our own Vocaloid cover from scratch.
 As you can imagine, a lot of the team was against it.
 We weren't professional composers, and we were on a serious time crunch.
 But Acylica was so passionate and convincing that we all got on board.
 The guy even bought the pretty pricey IA2 Vocaloid software just to make it happen.
 What a legend.
 >
 > Of course, the lyrics also went through several rewrites, requiring a lot of effort.
 On the mapping side, it was a brutal grind.
-Pulling off a map of this level in only two weeks is a monumental challenge—the intro alone took us a solid two to three days.
+Pulling off a map of this level in only two weeks is a monumental challenge — the intro alone took us a solid two to three days.
 Getting even four hours of sleep a night felt like a lot.
 I think I was averaging about two and a half hours of sleep a night during that two-week stretch, lol.
 But it was all worth it.
 Team Taiwan was an incredible opponent, and they pushed us to our absolute limits.
 Thanks again for an amazing and unforgettable match.

 ### [Kurubukko - Hometown in Ruins](https://osu.ppy.sh/beatmapsets/2424914) by ::{ flag=US }:: Team United States (Semifinal)